JonnyBeoulve/Cryptocurrency-Checker/README.md

 3. You can interface with the program by visiting 'http://localhost:3000'.

 ## Note
-This is an in-development app that will have a back-end implemented in the near future.
+This is an in-development app.
+The front-end and back-end will be merged this week before a prototype is published on Heroku.